anandnk90/SlackBot/README.md

 # SlackBot

-A python app to post facts to Slack channels (using Slack's Incoming Webhooks Integration)
+A python app to post messages to Slack channels (using Slack's Incoming Webhooks Integration)